Revealing hidden physical nonclassicality with nonnegative polynomials

-Although the definition of spin system classicality~\eqref{eq:bosonic-sep} was motivated by that of light~\eqref{eq:p_function}~\cite{PhysRevA.78.042112}, the detailed system characters are different and methods for each are developed fairly independently~\cite{PhysRevA.78.042112, PhysRevA.86.042108,PhysRevA.100.062114,Wang2002,Tth2007,Qian2020}.
-Here, by formulating the problem in terms of characterisation of nonnegative polynomials, the analogy can be turned into an exact mathematical mapping, which connects nonclassicality witnesses of spin systems to those of light.
-The key to this mapping is the well-known mathematical fact that the stereographic projection connecting the two systems conserves nonnegativity of polynomials in the respective spaces.
+Although the definition of spin system classicality~\eqref{eq:bosonic-sep} was motivated by that of light~\eqref{eq:p_function}~\cite{PhysRevA.78.042112}, the systems are different and methods for each are developed fairly independently~\cite{PhysRevA.78.042112, PhysRevA.86.042108,PhysRevA.100.062114,Wang2002,Tth2007,Qian2020}.
+In fact, spin nonclassicality witnesses have been investigated by the method of nonnegative polynomials on the sphere~\cite{PhysRevA.69.022308, doherty2012convergence,deKlerk2020,Fang2020}.
+Here, by formulating the characterisation of the nonclassicality of light using nonnegative polynomials, we can establish an exact mathematical mapping, which connects nonclassicality witnesses of spin systems to those of light.

 \textit{Stereographic projection and the correspondence to nonclassicality of light---} The stereographic projection maps a point $\beta \in \mathbb{C}$ to a point $(x,y,z) \in \mathbb{S}^2$ via \cite{Coxeter1989-mp}